 What is happening to Alter Hall?

-Alter Hall was the main classroom building at Xavier University, and is currently undergoing an $18 million renovation.
-The exterior facades of Alter will be redesigned creating a dialog with the Academic Mall and the Hoff Quad.
-The interior will exhibit a forward looking vocabulary featuring the activities of the faculty and students and making the work visually accessible.
+Alter Hall was the main classroom building at Xavier University, and underwent an $18 million renovation.
+The exterior facades of Alter have been redesigned creating a dialog with the Academic Mall and the Hoff Quad.
+The interior exhibits a forward looking vocabulary featuring the activities of the faculty and students and making the work visually accessible.
 Overall, the design must be an overt teaching tool supporting Xavier's commitment to sustainable environments.
 The design of the building will engage with participants in communicating building performance metrics and incentivizing conservation habits.
 The goal for the project is to attain a LEED Gold rating.
-The landscape components of the project will include the St. Ignatius Steps, connecting the Hoff Quad with the Academic Mall.
+The landscape components of the project include the St. Ignatius Steps, connecting the Hoff Quad with the Academic Mall.